dortania/OpenCore-Install-Guide/creating-the-usb.md

 ![base EFI folder](https://i.imgur.com/YvRWHgI.png)

 Now you can place your necessary .efi drivers from AppleSupportPkg and AptioFixPkg into the _drivers_ folder and kexts/ACPI into their respective folders.
-Please note that UEFI drivers are not supported with OpenCore!
+Please note that UEFI drivers from Clover are not supported with OpenCore!(ie: EmuVariableUEFI)

 Here's what mine looks like\(For the majority of users you can ignore Tools but it can be useful like of for clearing NVRAM and other such things\):